Ly0n/awesome-robotic-tooling/README.md

 * [python-udsoncan](https://github.com/pylessard/python-udsoncan) - Python implementation of UDS (ISO-14229) standard
 * [airalab](https://github.com/airalab) -  AIRA is reference Robonomics network client for ROS-enabled cyber-physical systems.
 * [rosbridge_suite](https://github.com/RobotWebTools/rosbridge_suite) - provides a JSON interface to ROS, allowing any client to send JSON to publish or subscribe to ROS topics, call ROS services, and more
+* [netplan](https://netplan.io/) - simply create a YAML description of the required network interfaces and what each should be configured to do

 ### Security
 * [launch_ros_sandbox](https://github.com/ros-tooling/launch_ros_sandbox) - can define launch files running nodes in restrained environments, such as Docker containers or separate user accounts with limited privileges